RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 and ending with unpleasant topics
 like:

-- the out of print provision,
+- the "Out of Print" provision,
 - lawsuits for infringement, and
 - the agency clause
 (which provides that all contract payments are made to literary agents,